Ironworker Trips on Decking Material

 GWC’s counterarguments convinced the judge to reject the motion.
 The firm established that the general contractor had control over the means and methods of both the decking subcontractor’s work and the overall safety of the entire project.
 Therefore, its failure to ensure that the obvious tripping hazard was remedied made the general contractor liable for the union ironworker’s injuries.

-Thanks to their expert deposition work, Mr. Sorce and Mr. Jacobs were also able to rebut the Defense’s medical expert, who had opined that the client’s injuries were preexisting.
+Thanks to their deft deposition work, Mr. Sorce and Mr. Jacobs were also able to rebut the Defense’s medical expert, who had opined that the client’s injuries were preexisting.
 In addition, they successfully thwarted the opinions of vocational and OSHA safety experts who were attempting to minimize the Defendants’ liability.

 Furthermore, GWC invested considerable amounts preparing exhibits that visually illustrated all of the operative steps of the client’s surgeries, as well as an animation demonstrating how the stored scraps created a latent hazard not seen by workers.